wilkensonio/wilkensonio/README.md

 ## Hi there 👋, I'm Wilkenson
 ####

- I'm technically inquisitive, currently pursuing a BS in Computer Science | did a coding bootcamp (HTML5, CSS3, React).Other courses in mySql, Java ...
+ technically inquisitive, currently pursuing a BS in Computer Science | did a coding bootcamp (HTML5, CSS3, React).Other courses in mySql, Java ...
  ###

  ### Examples of work